Mozu/core-theme/README.md

 Use the new [Mozu Theme Generator](http://npmjs.com/package/generator-mozu-theme) to create new themes **and to update existing themes!**

-0. Examine the [merged Pull Requests](pulls?q=is%3Apr+is%3Aclosed+milestone%3Acore9) to see what individual features are coming over from Core.
+0. Examine the [theme comparison](https://github.com/Mozu/core-theme/compare/core8...master) to see changes from Core 8 to Core 9.

 0. Use the `yo mozu-theme` command to update your theme to use the new system.